xmos/lib_device_control/examples/AN01034_using_the_device_control_library_over_usb/README.rst

 .................

-The example code provided by this application has been implemented and tested to work on the xCORE Array Microphone board.
-It is also know to work with the XVSM-2000 Smart Microphone board.
+The example code provided by this application has been implemented and tested to work on the Vocal Fusion board.
+It is also know to work with other xCORE-200 based boards with a USB interface.

 Prerequisites
 .............